tensorflow/tensorflow/tensorflow/lite/g3doc/guide/ops_select.md

 However, running TensorFlow Lite models with TensorFlow ops requires pulling in the core TensorFlow runtime, which increases the TensorFlow Lite interpreter binary size.
-For Android, you can avoid this by selectively building only required Tensorflow ops.
+For Android, you can avoid this by selectively building only required TensorFlow ops.
 For the details, refer to [reduce binary size](../guide/reduce_binary_size.md).

 This document outlines how to [convert](#convert_a_model) and